Testing mean and variance by e-processes: Best p- and e-variables for one data point

 \begin{theorem} A semi-precise p-variable for $H_{\rm S} (\mu,\sigma) $ is $P= \min \{ (2E_0 )^{-1} , P_0 \}, $ and a precise e-variable for $H_{\rm S}(\mu,\sigma) $ is $E=2E_0$.
 Precise p-variables do not exist for $H_{\rm S}(\mu,\sigma)$. \end{theorem}

 From Theorem \ref{th:2}, the e-variable for $H_S(\mu,\sigma^2)$, which we denote by $E_{\rm S}$ is improved by a factor of two from $E_0$ for $H(\mu,\sigma^2)$ due to the additional assumption of symmetry.
 On the other hand, the p-variable in Theorem \ref{th:2}, denoted by $P_{\rm S}$, is improved from $P_0$ by taking an extra minimum with $1/E_{\rm S}$.
-In the most relevant case that $P_0\le 1/2$, or equivalently, $E_0\ge 1$ (i.e., there is some evidence against the null), we have $P_{\rm S}=1/E_{\rm S}$.
+In the most relevant case that $P_0\le 1/2$, or equivalently, $E_0\ge 1$, indicating some evidence against the null, we have $P_{\rm S}=1/E_{\rm S}$.

 Next, we will see that the hypothesis $H_{\rm U}(\mu,\sigma) $ of unimodal distributions admits the same precise e-variable but a quite improved p-variable, compared to $P_0$ and $E_0$.
 This class includes, for instance, the commonly used gamma, beta, and log-normal distributions.